 This guidance note discusses the application of business asset disposal relief (previously known as entrepreneurs’ relief) for partners only.
-See also the Business asset disposal relief guidance note.
+See also the Conditions for business asset disposal relief guidance note.
 For further guidance, see Simon’s Taxes C3.1302C–C3.1303A.

 The only provisions for chargeable gains directly applicable to partnerships are found at TCGA 1992, s 59 and TCGA 1992, s 59A.
 The latter is for a Limited Liability Partnership (LLP).
 In both cases the effect is to make the partnership transparent for the purposes of chargeable gains.